 Sunday | Sonntag |

 Learning German is easy if you approach it the right way, and the German days of the week are easy to learn too.
-Most of them are similar to English, and the rest aren't too hard to memorize.
+Most of them are similar to the English ones, and the rest aren't too hard to memorize.

 Below, I'll tell you everything you need to know about the days of the week in German.
 I'll cover what they are, where they come from, and how to use them.
 On top of that, I'll give you some tips and tricks for how to remember them.